angular-schule/website-articles/blog/2019-12-everything-github/README.md

 ## 6. Extra: Custom Domain

-TODO
+**TODO**: document `--cname` and show a setup with cloudflare for awesome SSL support.

 ## Summary

 I hope that now you know how to setup `angular-cli-ghpages` with Github Actions.
 Please checkout [angular-cli-ghpages options](https://github.com/angular-schule/angular-cli-ghpages/#options) for more options to deploy, like: `--repo <URL>` to deploy your app to different repo's Github Pages.
 And it's not just CI/CD setup, there are lot many things we can do in [Github Actions](https://github.com/features/actions).
 Also checkout [Github Marketplace for Actions](https://github.com/marketplace?type=actions) to see more workflows.

 ## Thank you by Dharmen